DevarupalaSanjana/-CIS641-HW2-Devarupala/README.md

 # project description
-## our project is a ecommerce website whch has the following features
+## Our project is a ecommerce website whch has the following features